Wareezy/Budget_Tracker/STAKEHOLDER_AND_SYSTEM_REQUIREMENTS_DOCUMENTATION.md

 - **Acceptance Criteria:**
   ✅ Users must **log in securely** using **email/password** or **OAuth authentication**.
-  ✅ All financial data is **encrypted using AES-256** before being stored in the database.
+  ✅ All financial data is **encrypted** before being stored in the database.
-  ✅ Sensitive user data shall never be stored in plain text.

 ---